-The softer & wider wheels under longboards almost neglect the shocks created by rough tracks.
+The softer and wider wheels under longboards almost neglect the shocks created by rough tracks.

-Moreover, the maintenance cost of longboards is way less than skateboards, and they last for a longer period.
+Moreover, the maintenance cost of longboards is way less than skateboards.

 Drawbacks of Longboards

 At first, when you buy a longboard, it is expensive compared to buying a skateboard.
-As their size is bigger, it becomes too difficult to carry them from one place to another.
+As their size is bigger, it can be difficult to carry them from one place to another.

-Furthermore, with the availability of dozens of brands and several shapes and designs, it becomes difficult to choose the right one.
+Furthermore, choosing the right one with the availability of dozens of brands and several shapes and designs can be complex.

 Longboard vs. Skateboard – Similarities

 Creativity is the common cause of both these riding tools.
-Even when riding alone on a longboard, most people try it out in groups.
+Most people try it out in groups even when riding alone on a longboard.

 Some enjoy downhill riding, and others take part in freestyle competitions.
 The longboards and skateboards have a deck, two trucks, four wheels, and eight bearings.